milosveljkovic/Peoples-Monitoring-During-The-Epidemic/README.md

 5. In folder db you will find to files called 'iot_path.sql and iot_runner.sql' , you should import it in your DB.
 I'm using a
 MySql in this project.
 6. Change a constants from app.py : 'DB_LOCALHOST','DB_NAME','DB_PASSWORD'..
+7. In project you will notice directory 'services', there you can find microservices (python apps)
+8. Every microservice should start(run) on different PORT
-7. Start server: in terminal be sure you are in root path, type in python app.py
+9. Start each microservice: in terminal be sure you are in services/service1 path, type in $ python app.py (for every service)
-8. Start client: in terminal be sure you are in clientApp/web, type in npm start
+8. Start client: in terminal be sure you are in clientApp/web, type in $ npm start

 ## Project description